-Global ABL Facility: In September 2017, the Company entered into a Third Amended and Restated Loan, Security and Guarantee Agreement (the "Global ABL Facility") by and among the Company, the subsidiaries of the Company from time to time party thereto as borrowers and guarantors, the several lenders from time to time party thereto and Bank of America, N.A. as administrative agent, security trustee and collateral agent.
-As part of the amendment, the multi-currency global asset-based revolving credit facility was re-sized to \$800 million from \$1.05 billion and the maturity was extended to September 2022 from July 2019.
+Global ABL Facility: We have an \$800 million multi-currency asset-based revolving credit (the "Global ABL Facility") that matures in September 2022.
 This facility is comprised of \$675 million in revolver commitments in the United States, \$65 million in Canada, \$18 million in Norway, \$15 million in Australia, \$13 million in the Netherlands, \$7 million in the United Kingdom and \$7 million in Belgium.
 It contains an accordion feature that allows us to increase the principal amount of the facility by up to \$200 million, subject to securing additional lender commitments.
 MRC Global Inc. and each of its current and future wholly owned material U.S. subsidiaries guarantee the obligations of our borrower subsidiaries under the Global ABL Facility.
 Additionally, each of our non-U.S. borrower subsidiaries guarantees the obligations of our other non-U.S. borrower subsidiaries under the Global ABL Facility.
 Outstanding obligations are generally secured by a first priority security interest in accounts receivable, inventory and related assets.
-Excess Availability, as defined under our Global ABL Facility, was \$409 million as of March 31, 2018.
+Excess Availability, as defined under our Global ABL Facility, was \$414 million as of June 30, 2018.#

-Interest on Borrowings: The interest rates on our borrowings outstanding at March 31, 2018 and December 31, 2017, including the interest rate swap and amortization of debt issuance costs, were as follows:
+Interest on Borrowings: The interest rates on our borrowings outstanding at June 30, 2018 and December 31, 2017, including a floating to fixed interest rate swap and amortization of debt issuance costs, were as set forth below.
+On a comparable basis, the weighted average interest rate at March 31, 2018 was 5.15%.